vimpostor/copycat/README.md

 Recent advancements in the [Seccomp Notifier](https://people.kernel.org/brauner/the-seccomp-notifier-cranking-up-the-crazy-with-bpf) API have made it possible to intercept any system call in a much more elegant way.
 This also offers significant speed improvements, now the performance impact is closer to running the application in a container.

+For a more detailed explanation see the [accompanying blog posts](https://blog.mggross.com/intercepting-syscalls/).

 # Rules format

 Rules can be supplied via the `$COPYCAT` environment variable.
 Alternatively create a file with the name `.copycat.conf` and add the rules, one rule per line.